hsh-elc/vpl-grappa-integration/install.md

 3. **Upload the ProFormAFormatter Fat Jar**:

-   Upload the ProFormAFormatter fat jar directly into the "Execution files" tab.
+   Upload the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar` directly into the "Execution files" tab.
 This file serves as a bridge between VPL and Grappa, enabling ProFormA-based communication with graders.
    <img src="images/img_11.png" width="920px">

 4. **Upload the ProFormA Task File**: